unpoly/unpoly/src/unpoly/pages/updating-history.md

 Even when an overlay doesn't have visible history, is still tracks its location using the rules described on this page.
 You can access an overlay's current location using `up.layer.location`.

+When an overlay without history opens *another* overlay, the nested overlay cannot have history, even with `{ history: true }`.

 ## History for programmatic updates